 Vice President of Operations, Fraport Maryland

-Gary H. Gilliard has been named Vice President of Operations for Fraport Maryland, oversees the concessions program at Baltimore/Washington Thurgood Marshall International Airport (BWI), comprising retail, restaurant and services development, leasing, construction, marketing, and management.
+Gary H. Gilliard, Vice President of Operations for Fraport Maryland, oversees the concessions program at Baltimore/Washington Thurgood Marshall International Airport (BWI), comprising retail, restaurant and services development, leasing, construction, marketing, and management.

-Mr. Gillard has gained more than a decade of expertise in the airport concessions industry, including roles in both concessions management and as a retail operator.
+Mr. Gilliard has gained more than a decade of expertise in the airport concessions industry, including roles in both concessions management and as a business operator.
 At Denver International Airport (DEN), he launched a retail merchandise unit program and became its lead manager.
 Mr. Gilliard has a long career in retailing and sales development, serving in senior-level management positions for leading companies domestically and internationally.
 He also led a successful local business and minority participation program at DEN.

 Vice President, Fraport Cleveland

-Tina LaForte is responsible for tenant leasing, development and planning of the mall at Cleveland Hopkins International Airport.
+Tina LaForte is responsible for tenant leasing, development and planning of the concessions program at Cleveland Hopkins International Airport.

 During her tenure, she’s managed more than $30M in capital improvement for projects at CLE.
 In February 2008, Fraport USA signed a 10-year agreement with the City of Cleveland to develop and manage concessions at Hopkins.